Kristina01111000/notesforresume/README.md

 - got in!
 - do checklist  in email for class, starts in july
   - finish portfolio website, email link to kimberly
+  - sign up for liveplan
+  - NAICS code: 541511

 - follow WP With Tom on youtube -> good tutorials